-Following our successful delivery in 2017 and 2018, we have scoped and planned our development work for 2019 and it is this plan of work, set out in the Phase 3 2019 Project Initiation Document (PID), which we are inviting responses to in this consultation.
-It is very important for the success of the project that we focus on the right topics and that we are informed by the widest possible stakeholder perspective.
-The consultation closes on 22nd February 2019.
-Please send your responses electronically to [email protected].
+Following our successful delivery in 2017 and 2018, we scoped and planned our development work for 2019, as set out in the Phase 3 2019 Project Initiation Document (PID), which we invited responses to in this consultation.
+The consultation closed on 22nd February 2019.

 Consultation document: Consultation document on Phase 3 Work Programme

 Close date: 22nd February 2019

 Consultation Responses Received

 Stakeholder feedback to the 2019 Workplan Consultation can be downloaded here.

 The Open Networks Project team also hosted a webinar on the 13th of February 2019 to provide any further clarification on the consultation.